Implications from Late-Time X-ray Detections of Optically Selected Tidal Disruption Events: State Changes, Unification, and Detection Rates: Acknowledgments

 \section{Acknowledgments}

-We would like to thank the {\it Chandra X-ray Observatory} for approving and carrying out the observations presented in this paper.
+We would like to thank the {\it Chandra X-ray Observatory} for approving and carrying out the observations presented in this paper and the anonymous referee for her/his comments which helped improve the paper.
 PGJ acknowledges funding from the European Research Council under ERC Consolidator Grant agreement no 647208 and discussions with Giacomo Cannizzaro.
 NCS and AG acknowledge funding from {\it Chandra} GO 18700591.
 NCS acknowledges additional funding from {\it Chandra} GO 20700515.
 BDM acknowledges support from NASA through the Astrophysics Theory Program (grant number NNX17AK43G).
 This research has made use of the NASA/IPAC Extragalactic Database (NED), which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.